 - The entire series on audio book as narrated by Jim Dale: perfect for family road trips and are so completely well done that they deserve a listen no matter how many times you’ve read the book

 P.S.
 Now that you’ve created a raving PotterHead fan, you’ll want to check out these other great Harry Potter related activities for kids:

 Easy Harry Potter activities for kids:

 Want to extend the Harry Potter reading into real life?
 Don’t miss these fun and easy Harry Potter activities to enjoy with your kids:

 - Harry Potter Potions Lab: Dragon’s Blood

 - 5 Magical Harry Potter Snacks: For when you watch the movies together!

 - Harry Potter Butter Beer Cake in a Mug

-- Tips on visiting the Wizarding World of Harry Potter at Universal Studios
+- Wands ready?
+Everything you need to know for a day in the Wizarding World of Harry Potter at Universal Studios

 - Save your money!
 Visiting Harry Potter at Universal on a budget